 - Mental health policy is interagency.

-- All agencies are involved in commissioning care (education, health, social care, third sector).
+- All agencies are involved in commissioning care (education, health, social care and third sector organisations).

 - Contracting of services and the performance management of these services is informed by quality improvement information.